jdrestre/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 0-print_list_integer.py | 0.
 Print a list of integers | Write a function that prints all integers of a list.
 1-element_at.py | 1.
 Secure access to an element in a list | Write a function that retrieves an element from a list like in C.
 2-replace_in_list.py | 2.
 Replace element | Write a function that replaces an element of a list at a specific position (like in C).
+3-print_reversed_list_integer.py | 3.
+Print a list of integers... in reverse! | Write a function that prints all integers of a list, in reverse order.